 No, the policy provides Travel Cancellation coverage in the following events only:

-(ii) Death or Serious Injury or Serious Sickness or compulsory quarantine of yourself, relative or travel companion;
+(ii) Death or Serious Injury or Serious Sickness or compulsory quarantine of You or Your Relative or Travel Companion;

 (iv) Witness summons.